updated November 2025

-How to set up bind9 as an authorative name server on a Debian Bookworm cloud VM and make sure it behaves in a compliant manner to satisfy the requirements of the DNS Flag Day 2020.
+How to set up bind9 as an authorative name server on a Debian Trixie cloud VM and make sure it behaves in a compliant

 In addition there are some notes on configuring fail2ban to protect our nameserver with a dynamic firewall.